 \subsection{Visualization of Referring Expression Segmentation Results}

-In Fig.~\ref{fig:seg_1}, Fig.~\ref{fig:seg_2} we provide a qualitative comparison on our method and the \textit{P-SeqFuse} baseline.
-As illustrated in the figures, our methods could correctly understand the referring expression and localize object mask accordingly.
+In Figure~\ref{fig:seg_1}, Figure~\ref{fig:seg_2} we provide a qualitative comparison on our method and the \textit{P-SeqFuse} baseline.
+As illustrated in the figures, our methods could correctly understand the referring expression and localize the object mask accordingly.
 By contrast, the compared method may fail to follow the text guidance, leading to less accurate segmentation results.

-\subsection{Additional Examples of Expert Routing on VQAv2}
+\subsection{\rb{Additional Examples of Expert Routing on VQAv2}}

-Our MoPE is designed to scale up the expressiveness of vanilla prompts, and expert specialization is a critical condition to achieve superior results as well as interpretability.
-In the main body of the paper, we have provided visualization results of expert routing on the SNLI-VE dataset.
-We found the expert specialization are more observable on large dataset with a high heteriogenity.
-Hence, to further demonstrate expert specialization, we train our MoPE-based method on an even larger dataset, VQAv2~\cite{goyal2017making}.
-This dataset contains 265,016 images and paired questions, covering a wide array of visual and textual concepts.
-We train our model on this dataset and visualize the routing results in Figures~\ref{fig:more_route_1}, \ref{fig:more_route_2}, \ref{fig:more_route_3}, and~\ref{fig:more_route_4}.
-We observe clear expert specialization in these examples, where different experts capture different concepts.
+\rb{To further illustrate the learned concepts via expert specialization, we train our MoPE-based method on an even larger dataset, VQAv2.
+This dataset contains 265,016 images and paired questions, covering various visual and textual concepts.
+We visualize the routing results the same way as in Figure~3 of the main text.
+The results are presented in Figures~\ref{fig:more_route_1}, \ref{fig:more_route_3}, and~\ref{fig:more_route_4}.
+These examples clearly show specialization, where different experts capture different concepts.}